shaozhefeng/Contest/DP.md

 I 17 - Vertex Cover
 I 21 - Largest Independent Set

+# Backtracking
+I 85 - Count total number of N digit numbers such that the difference between sum of even and odd digits is 1

 # Math
 I 67 - Probability of getting at least K heads in N tosses of Coins
 I 73 - Count all triplets whose sum is equal to a perfect cube